 - Used in Harvey Comics' Richie Rich with Richie's wannabee-girlfriend, Mayda Munny.
 In at least one story, she's so obnoxious that the kidnappers end up paying her father to take her back.

-- In a Daria/Labyrinth crossover fic, found here, the Goblin King kidnaps Quinn after Daria wished her away.
+- In a Daria/Labyrinth crossover fic Not Quite Beyond the Goblin City, the Goblin King kidnaps Quinn after Daria wished her away.
 And then just hung out outside of the labyrinth for a few hours.
-The Goblin King had to pay Daria to get her to take Quinn back in the end.
+The Goblin King has to pay Daria to get her to take Quinn back in the end.

 - From Hudson Hawk: